Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

              └─3690 /usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock
 ```

-12. Navigate to your user directory and create a folder named "compose".
-Enter this folder.
+12. Navigate to your user directory and create a folder named `compose`.
+Change directory to this folder.
 ```sh
 cd ~/
 mkdir compose
 cd compose
 ```

-13. Visit the GitHub repository [here](https://github.com/Journey-Cloud/self-hosted-boilerplate/blob/main/docker-compose/docker-compose.yml) and locate the docker-compose.yml file.
-Copy its contents and paste them into a text editor like PC Notepad.
+13. VVisit the GitHub repository [here](https://github.com/Journey-Cloud/self-hosted-boilerplate/blob/main/docker-compose/docker-compose.yml) and locate the `docker-compose.yml` file.
+Copy its contents and paste them into a text editor like Notepad or VS Code.
 Within the copied content, locate and modify the following fields:
   * DOMAIN: Replace both `journey-sync-self-hosted-service` & `journey-sync-self-hosted-media` services of this field with your desired domain name.
 Example: `johnappleseed.com`
   * SIGNED: Change this field to a unique value.
   * ADMIN_JS_COOKIE_PASSWORD: Modify this field with a unique password.